-Expulsions
+Guidelines for Expulsions

-- 1. Expulsions will only be used when: - 1.1 it is deemed that other means of corrective action including consultation with parents, counseling and suspension have failed to achieve orderly and appropriate student behavior; or - 1.2 a student persists in exhibiting behavior in a school or at a school sponsored function that may affect the safety and well-being of others and which is deemed to be detrimental to the moral and religious dimensions of a Catholic and Christ-centered learning environment.
+- 1. Expulsions may only be used when: - 1.1 it is deemed that other means of corrective action including consultation with parents, behaviour plans, counseling and suspension have failed to achieve orderly and appropriate student behavior; or - 1.2 a student persists in exhibiting behaviour in a school or at a school sponsored function that may affect the safety and well-being of others and which is deemed to be detrimental to the moral and religious dimensions of a Catholic and Christ-centered learning environment. - 1.3 the seriousness of the misbehaviour warrants expulsion.
+This will include the involvement of the CISPG Safe Schools Coordinator(s) and possibly BC Safe Schools Team.